The Night Before (song)

 "The Night Before" is a song by the English rock band the Beatles from their 1965 film Help! and soundtrack album of the same name.
 It was written primarily by Paul McCartney and credited to the Lennon–McCartney partnership.
-McCartney considered it one of his favorite songs from the film.
-The song's film sequence features the band miming the song on Salisbury Plain, near Stonehenge.
+Described as a pop rock or rock and roll song, its lyrics reflect on the singer's last night with his lover before being abandoned.

+Recorded in February 1965, "The Night Before" was the first Beatles song to feature electric piano, played by John Lennon.
+Its film sequence was shot the following May, showing the band miming to the track on Salisbury Plain.
+The Beatles only played the song live once, during their final BBC Radio performance.
+In contemporary interviews, McCartney said that it was one of his favorite songs from the Help! film and one of the Beatles' best recordings up to that point.
+Critics have given it mixed reviews, with some praising it while others dismiss it as insignificant.
+Many fans consider it one of the Beatles' best early songs.
+George Martin, Herbie Mann, Josie Cotton, and Restless Heart are among the artists who have covered it.

-Background and composition
+Background and recording

 Neither Paul McCartney nor John Lennon had strong memories about writing "The Night Before".
 Although the song is credited to the Lennon–McCartney songwriting partnership, both identified it as being written primarily by McCartney.
 McCartney recalled writing it at the apartment of his then girlfriend Jane Asher and her family, at 57 Wimpole Street in central London.

-"The Night Before" has been described as a pop rock, pop, or rock and roll song that also draws from blues, R&B, and Motown.
-It is mainly in the key of D major, with a brief modulation to G major in the bridge, and is in 4/4 time.
-Structurally, musicologist Alan W. Pollack writes that the song uses a "standard long form", containing two bridges and two verse sections, with one being partly used for the guitar solo.
-The verse melody is shared between the lead and backing vocal parts, similar to a hocket, which biographer Jonathan Gould says prefigures the "increasingly complex and conversational" vocal arrangements in the Beatles' later songs.
-In the opinion of musicologist Walter Everett, had the Beatles recorded "The Night Before" at a slower tempo, it "could have been a Kinks or Animals song".